alittlemarket/alittlemarket.github.io/_posts/2016-03-07-fast-sftp-transferts-using-php.md

 sys 0.05
 {% endhighlight %}

 Wow, that's nearly the same performance than the `sftp` command would have gave !

-## TODO Finish conclusion
+It seems that phpseclib does not suffer from the sync problem.

+#### Conclusion

+If you have to do file or data transferts using the SFTP protocol with PHP, I would recommand you to use phpseclib and not the PHP-SSH2 extension if data you want to transfert are rather large.